Rose B. Simpson: Artwork

 Simpson is a mixed-media artist whose artwork investigates the complex issues of past, present and future aspects of humanity's tenuous survival in our current ecological condition.
 Common themes that appear in her artwork include identity, maternity, and ancestry.

 Although Simpson is an indigenous person, she aims to occupy her own space within the art world rather than be confined to expectations of what Native art should be.
 Simpson creates art that challenges western hierarchies of fine art by embracing cultural techniques and ideas passed down through her family heritage.
 She comes from a line of woman ceramic artists who passed their knowledge to her, and she still works alongside her mother, Roxanne Swentzell, and her young daughter when creating her art.
 Reflective of this matrilineal knowledge-sharing, femininity and maternity are communicated through her emphasis on creation—her artistic process.
 Simpson developed her own signature clay-making technique called “slap-slab,” in which she tears off pieces from very thin slabs of clay and assembles them together while intentionally leaving imperfections visible.
 To her, evidence of process is a deep truth she does not want to conceal, so fingerprints, marks, and painterly brushstrokes are clearly visible in her ceramic works.
-Her style as an artist is also inspired by the Japanese aesthetic tradition and kintsugi ("golden joinery") which spiritual represents self-love and forgiveness.
+Her style as an artist is also inspired by the Japanese aesthetic tradition and kintsugi ("golden joinery") which spiritually represents self-love and forgiveness.

 Simpson also creates performance art that she calls “transformances” because her intention with them is to transform herself and her audience.
 In her transformances, she works with other participants to take up space and march in public spaces wearing post-apocalyptic indigenous regalia to cause a transformation of perspective.